reaganjoseph26/Team-Profile-Generator/README.md

   Currently no credits are applicable for this project.

   ## Test
   All test for this application was successfully passed.
 In the test folder when this repo is cloned locally to your pc, try adding anoemployee type.
 For instance, add a 'Associate.test.js' file to the _test_ folder.
 Using the jest package, write a test that creates a new instance of associate and expect that associate to be an object.
+Run the command 'npm run test or npm run test <filename> to have the test run.
 Initially that test should fail which is what you want.
 Create a Associate.js file in the lib/ folder and make sure Associate is exported.
 This should now give you a passing test.
 You will repeat this process with every new piece of information added to the Associate.js file.
 For an example, look throught the other test provided in the _test_ folder.

   ## Questions
   If you have any additional questions, please reach out to me.